BBj-Plugins/BBjBusyIndicator/README.md

-# BBjBusyIndicator
-A busy indicator that overlays a BBjWindow to indicate that something is busy
+A busy indicator that overlays a BBjWindow to indicate that something is busy.
+It will put a semi-opaque glass pane in front of a BBjWindow.
+Works in GUI and in BUI.